sebastian-mutz/forage/README.md

 ## Progress

 This is **very early work in progress** (not something I'd normally upload actually).
-I started this to experiment with the fortran package manager and standard library, but it looks like it'll turn into a little more.
+I started this to try out the new [fortran package manager](https://github.com/fortran-lang/fpm) and [fortran standard library](https://github.com/fortran-lang/stdlib), but it looks like it'll turn into a little more.
 Current progress: <br/>

 | Feature               | Implemented |
 | --------------------- | ----------- |